pfheatwole/thesis/source/introduction.rst

 * Formalize the "restatement of the problem" in probabilistic terms.
 The math will produce a set of terms, each of which are their own topic.
-For example, the "underdetermined system" problem is the impetus for "simulation-based flight reconstruction", which segues into particle filtering, which in turn will necessitate the parametric model.
+For example, the *underdetermined system* problem is the impetus for *simulation-based flight reconstruction*, which segues into particle filtering, which in turn will necessitate the parametric model.
 (The focus of this project.)

 * Review the available data.
-Primary sources are IGC files, but could also suggest augmenting that with atmospheric equations, digital elevation models, radiosondes, RASP, etc.
+Primary sources are IGC files, but could also suggest augmenting that with atmospheric equations, digital elevation models, radiosondes, RASP, etc. Those might fit well in my discussion about "adding information" to make up for the dearth of data; maybe put it under a "brain storm information we can add" prior to the mathematical formalization.

   Probably need to put this chapter earlier than the chapter on particle filtering.
 The limitations of the data is what motivates simulation-based filtering.
 Or maybe it's small enough to put this in the introduction?

+  [[Update 2020-09-26: on second thought, maybe not.
+Start with the simplest possible problem statement: I have time-series of position, nothing more.
+  I can dig into the data more later on when I'm discussing filter design.
+  I'll already be discussing sensor noise, etc.]]

 Related Works
 =============

+[[This seems too broad to put up front; I do love papers with these sections, but I suspect it'd get unwieldy very fast if I put this discussion here.]]

 * Wind estimation